wp-plugins/gravity-forms-list-field-date-picker/readme.txt

 Tags: Gravity Forms
 Requires at least: 4.0
 Tested up to: 4.2.2
-Stable tag: 1.2.3
+Stable tag: 1.2.4
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A date picker for the list field
+Allows you to turn a list field column into a 'date' field

 == Description ==

-Adds the ability to make the [Gravity Forms](http://www.gravityforms.com/ "Gravity Forms website") list field include a jQuery datepicker.
+Adds the ability to make the [Gravity Forms](http://www.gravityforms.com/ "Gravity Forms website") list field include a jQuery date picker.

-The plugin adds a 'Date field' option to each column (when a multiple columns enabled).
-When the 'Date field' option is ticked the field will use the jQuery datepicker on the frontend.
+The plugin allows you to choose if a list field or any list field columns use the jQuery date pick as seen in the Gravity Forms 'Date' field.

+For multi-column lists, the date picker options are under the 'General' tab, below the list of columns.
+For single-column lists the date picker options are under the 'Appearance' tab.

-You can also choose the date format for each datepicker.
+You can choose the date format for each datepicker.
 Options include:

 * mm/dd/yyyy
 * dd/mm/yyyy